 How to dress for a date in the Netherlands?

-Most first dates is a quick coffee or lunch, a beer or cocktail on a terrace with Dutch ‘Bitterballen” (deep-fried meat ragu balls).
+Most first dates are a quick coffee or lunch, a beer or cocktail on a terrace with Dutch ‘Bitterballen” (deep-fried meat ragu balls).

 PDA when dating in the Netherlands